Modular, prefab, stick, panel, these are all just different methods of construction.

 WoodMode cabinets

-5 inch clear Maple custom stain color with tung oil finish
+5-inch clear Maple custom stain color with tung oil finish

-ergonomically designed vanity in powder room
+Ergonomically designed vanity in the powder room

 2×6 panelized framing